 CACTUS: Computerised assisted language therapy pilot study

-to study the effectiveness of self-managed computer treatment for people with long-standing aphasia after stroke.
+Our aims are to test the feasibility of conducting a randomized controlled trial and to study the effectiveness of self-managed computer treatment for people with long-standing aphasia after stroke.

 In this pilot single-blinded, parallel-group, randomized controlled trial participants with aphasia were allocated to self-managed computer treatment with volunteer support or usual care (everyday language activity).
 The 5-month intervention period was followed by 3 months without intervention to investigate treatment maintenance.